 It's Monday now.
 The ringing in my ears might be permanent.
 I feel a bit weird.
 There’s a guitar strap burn mark on my neck.
 If I close my eyes I swear I can see strobes.
 My calves hurt.
 I think that’s more as a result of going up and down the stairs between the dressing rooms and the stage than anything else.
 I’m expecting the final comedown that we advertised to hit me any minute now.
 I’ll be like Phil Daniels going back to work after the bank holiday bag of pills, the court appearance with Sting and the you know what with Lesley Ash in the alleyway.
 It’s lucky that I’m self-employed or I’d end up telling my boss to stuff the franking machine right up his arse.

-There is so much to be proud of from the past 7 or 8 years (I can’t count).
+There is so much to be proud of from the past seven or eight years (I can’t count).
 This year was the same but more.
 There were the usual bar takings records but also a ‘most applications to be in a live audience at Maida Vale’ record.
 The 480 crowd surfers at Brixton.
 The sold out aftershow party at Jamm.
 The trending on Twitter.
 So much love on Facebook.
 Being in a position to put Mrs Jim Bob in a reserved seat next to Cillian Murphy.

-The Maida Vale session and the two hours choosing songs with Tom Robinson, the bit in the Guardian and the Independent.
+Ordinarily Carter gigs pass relatively unnoticed by the outside world.
+There isn’t the need for any advertising and we don’t tend to do any interviews.
+This time though there were people in the forest when the tree fell (I’m an author, I can say things like that now) The Maida Vale session and the two hours choosing songs with Tom Robinson, the bit in the Guardian and the Independent.
 The trending on Twitter.
 Enough stuff on Facebook to make the cats and the terrorists envious.
 Even a good luck message from Phillip Schofield.
 The BBC4 music documentary makers would have had to have been in a 28 Days Later style coma (as portrayed so brilliantly by the gorgeous Cillian Murphy) to have not noticed.